ItsANameToo/hermod/README.md

 ## Configuration

-If you wish to use a different configuration then the default one you will need to open `~/noah/noah.conf` and change it to suit your needs.
+If you wish to use a different configuration then the default one just execute `bash ~/noah/noah.sh config`.

 ### E-Mail